Azure/CityPower-Build-Sample/docs/chapter-1a-deploying-a-node.js-app-on-azure.md

 # Chapter 1 (Node.js): Deploying a Node.js app on Azure

 ## Session Overview
-In this session you will run an application locally on your dev machine, then deploy the application to a VM running in Microsoft Azure.
+In this session you will run an application on your local computer, then deploy the application to a VM running in Microsoft Azure.

 *Time to complete all of the exercises in this session: 30:00*